project-oak/arcsjs-chromium/README.md

 Ordinarily, `state` is globally mutable and readable, however this would be dangerous in a *Non Permissive Particle* because it could accumulate global font data and create a fingerprint.
-So this 'state' variable is not modifiable by _decorators_ and other functions in its callchain, it is effectively frozen.
+So this 'state' variable is not modifiable by _decorators_ and other functions in its callchain -- it is effectively frozen.

 It is however, modifiable by user interaction.
 This can be used to create a field for filtering fonts by name: